UrbanOnto/urbanonto/README.md

 This repository is to store the ontological artifacts related to https://urbanonto.ihpan.edu.pl/.

-For the time being the artefacts stored here are transitory and change on a daily basis, so please DO NOT use or refer to them.
+The artefacts stored here are ready to use and referring.
+The whole urbanonto system is going to be developed within a project https://hismacomp.hypotheses.org